 Acupressure is often used for different forms of nausea and vomiting, such as nausea and vomiting related to chemotherapy, pregnancy, surgery and motion sickness.

-Does acupressure help migraine headaches
+Does acupressure help migraines?

 Those that practice traditional Chinese medicine believe acupressure relieves pain, including migraine symptoms by targeting those specific meridians.
 Other researchers and doctors believe migraines are relieved because the acupressure improves circulation, relieves stress, reduces tension and possibly releases the body’s natural pain killers called endorphins.

-Acupressure points for migraine headaches
+Acupressure points for migraine

-Possible side effects of acupuncture
+Possible side effects of acupressure

-Who should not receive Acupressure treatment for migraines
+Who should not receive acupressure treatment for migraines?

 Do not apply pressure to acupressure points if they are located in areas of the skin where there are: